sfc-gh-tshoji/sfguide-create-a-route-optimisation-and-vehicle-route-plan-simulator/README.md

 ```

-### Begin the tutorial
+### Begin the notebook setup and tutorial

-Now you have a configure streamlit and notebook, you can start the lab.
+Now you have a configured streamlit and notebook, you can begin the lab.

-- Navigate to the **ROUTING_DEMO_SETUP** notebook and follow the instructions inside
+- Within the notebook area in Snowsight, navigate to the **ROUTING_DEMO_SETUP** notebook and follow the instructions inside

-- when complete navigate to the vehicle routing optimisation simulation app
+- When you have completed the Notebook, navigate to the streamlit area (within projects) and open the vehicle routing optimisation simulation app

 # DYNAMIC OPTIMISATION SIMULATION STREAMLIT APP